 Modifications can be made through the mediation process.
 If circumstances change for a couple, they may need to modify a whole host of issues, such as custody arrangements, parenting plans, financial agreements, child support agreements, spousal support agreements and relocations.
 If one spouse was supposed to provide health insurance coverage and there was a job loss, then the couple can come back to mediation to modify who provides the health insurance benefits.
 Depending upon the specific change, the couple may be able to file the joint paperwork in court and have the court rule on it administratively.
 That would mean that the couple would not even have to appear.

-For more information on Process Of Divorce In Massachusetts, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (508) 645-6374 today.
+For more information on Process Of Divorce In Massachusetts, a strategy session is your next best step.
+Get the information and legal answers you are seeking by calling (508) 795-1557today.